amarder/locovote/README.md

 2. Toggle totals vs per capita
 3. Consider sharing the same range for both charts

+It would be nice to see spending per student.

 ---

 4. Put parameters in URL